EdoFoco/homecast-chat/README.md

 - Change the following params:
 --- Container Port: 3000
 --- Desired Count: 2 (number of processes)
---- Service Name: homecast-chat-prod
+--- Service Name: homecast-chat-service
---- Stack Name: homecast-vpc-prod (the name of the parent)
+--- Stack Name: production (the name of the parent)